roman-neuhauser/Ansel-wiki/Building-R&Darktable.md

 The R&Dt logo has been changed in-app such that you can easily identify in which app you are.
 The system icon may still be the upstream darktable one.
 This will gradually be improved.

 It is not recommended to install R&Dt nor dt in virtual machines since color management can't be ensured.
-Most display color profiles make use of the [VCGT](https://argyllcms.freelists.narkive.com/uTZlLmgY/vcgt-meaning-with-regard-to-the-icc-profile#post2) and it is not clear if VM can make proper use of it, which ultimately depends on how they support and access GPU drivers.
+Most display color profiles make use of the [VCGT](https://argyllcms.freelists.narkive.com/uTZlLmgY/vcgt-meaning-with-regard-to-the-icc-profile#post2) and it is not clear if VM can make proper use of it, which ultimately depends on how they support and access the GPU drivers of the host.